Blog

 • Intravenous immunoglobulins (IVIG) therapy:

 Immunoglobulin is obtained from the blood plasma of many blood donors.
 It contains healthy antibodies that suppress or block the harmful dermatomyositis antibodies that cause skin and muscle damage.
-IVIG is an effective but costly treatment option.
+Intravenous immunoglobulin (IVIG) therapy may be effective in some patients, although repeated treatments can be costly.
 It may require repeated infusions on a regular basis to continue the positive effects of treatment.

 Get Your IVIG Dose